PoGo-Devs/PoGo-3D-Assets/README.md

 If you want to help check out the issues and make a coment on what you are working.

+From now on all changes will be uploaded in both dae and fbx formats

 Maybe we can exchange all models from "roestudios.co.uk" with models from "models-resource.com", they come fully rigged.
 If you want to help, start with models from "models-resource.com" please!
 I'll keep you updated =)

 ###Progress